1961 NCAA University Division men's basketball gambling scandal: North Carolina–NC State January 1961 rivalry match

-On January 18, 1961, a match between two heated in-state rivals continuing the North Carolina–NC State rivalry was played that resulted in North Carolina State College (now North Carolina State University) being crushed 97–66 by a then-ranked No. 6 University of North Carolina.
-However, after the game's conclusion, Everett Case, the head coach of NC State's basketball team, felt absolutely certain that at least three of his players were involved with rigging that specific game since the team's previous matches the prior season had the team competitive enough to make their games close despite losing both times to their rival.
-Case's suspicions certainty felt so on point that he felt that he needed to report to the State Bureau of Investigation in North Carolina to investigate the results of that game in particular to see if he was correct in his assertions, especially after seeing their following rivalry game afterward in February provide much closer results similar to their other previous matches despite it being yet another loss against them to the since No. 7 ranked University of North Carolina.
-It would later be confirmed that Case was correct in that multiple players from North Carolina State were involved in rigging the game against the team; but instead of the initial three players he suspected in Terry Litchfield, Anton Muehlbauer, and Stanley Niewierowski, a fourth player would be included in the reveal of Donald Gallagher being involved as well.
-Not only that, but two different players from the rivaling university would also later be revealed to have been involved with the scandal as well in North Carolina's Louis Brown and Doug Moe.
-This would ultimately make Case the only college basketball head coach to report to proper authorities about suspicious activities with players going on within the NCAA's basketball games at the time this incident occurred.
+On January 18, 1961, the North Carolina-NC State basketball game resulted in North Carolina State College (now North Carolina State University) losing badly 97–66 to then No. 6 ranked University of North Carolina.
+After the game, Everett Case, NC State's head coach, felt certain that at least three of his players rigged this specific game since the teams' contests the prior season were competitive enough to make the games close despite both of those matches being NC State losses.
+Case reported his suspicions to North Carolina's State Bureau of Investigation, asking to investigate the results of that game in particular to see if he was correct in his assertions, especially after the following rivalry game in February provided results similar to other previous games despite it being yet another loss to the now No. 7 ranked University of North Carolina.
+It would later be confirmed that Case was correct.
+Multiple players from North Carolina State were involved in rigging the game.
+The initial three players he suspected in Terry Litchfield, Anton Muehlbauer, and Stanley Niewierowski, and a fourth player, Donald Gallagher, were involved.
+Additionally, two players from the rival university, North Carolina's Louis Brown and Doug Moe, were involved.
+Case was the only college basketball head coach to report to proper authorities about suspicious activities with players within the NCAA's basketball games at the time this incident occurred.